MAGALA-RICHARD/apsimNGpy/README.rst

 We will continue to update this list as we verify additional stable versions.
 If you encounter any issues, please report them so we can address them promptly.

-Please note that apsimNGpy is tested on Python 3.
-We are not aware of its performance in Python 2 because it utilizes some of the new libraries
-Usage

 Examples
 ********